 Finding great content to share

-They say you should share more content from others than you share from yourself, which is why content curation should be an important part of your social media marketing strategy.
-What’s great about curation is that you can automate it.
+They say you should share more content from others than you share about yourself, which is why content curation should be an essential part of your social media marketing strategy.
+What’s excellent about curation is that you can automate it.

-If you’ve not even got time to find and schedule curated content, then IFTTT has some recipes that allow you to automatically share content from your favourite feeds.
-Just find the RSS url and create a recipe.
+If you’ve not even got time to find and schedule curated content, then IFTTT has some recipes that allow you to share content from your favourite feeds automatically.
+Just find the RSS URL and create a recipe.
 Check out these options from IFTTT.

 Or you could consider setting up ‘news alerts’ via Google to stay on top of things and find regular stuff to share.
 Even better, check out IFTTT’s recipes for following the news and you should never run out of ideas.

 Everyone loves an inspiring quote, retweet or a little personal update – all of which are non-urgent and can be pushed out on social media at any time.
 Another great option to automate.

 Retweets, in particular, are a great way to build relationships with potential clients online.
 Just follow their accounts via SproutSocial’s ‘Twitter Feeds’ and share anything interesting they tweet by adding to your schedule.